Call for Abstracts closed

 Special consideration will be given to abstracts which address equity issues in clinical trials and/or health care service delivery.

 Abstracts will be considered for oral and poster presentations based on author preference.
 Authors may submit more than one abstract.
 Abstracts should be no greater than 350 words.

 Please Note: You may also submit your abstract to the main meeting - International Ataxia Research Conference (IARC) 2019, which is encouraged.
 If your abstract is selected for IARC as a poster presentation, you may also be selected to present your research as an oral presentation at the MJD Research satellite meeting.

 It is required that you submit your abstract directly to the MJD Research Conference Abstract Submissions Page for consideration to present at the satellite meeting.

-For oral presentations: Authors should be prepared for 15 minute presentations (including 5 minutes for questions).
+For oral presentations: Authors should be prepared for 10 minute presentations.